 In addition to the NCAA title and coaching honor in 2007, Warlick also teamed up for the first time with former fellow Lady Vol player and assistant Nikki Caldwell, the current head coach at LSU, to pursue her other passion.
 That pursuit is riding a motorcycle and raising money for the fight against breast cancer.

-Head coach Holly Warlick also presented a special pink basketball to her sister, Marion Ferrill, prior to the start of that game.
+Warlick also presented a special pink basketball to her sister, Marion Ferrill, prior to the start of that game in 2013.
 Ferrill was diagnosed with breast cancer in the fall of 2012 and was pronounced cancer free on Sept.
 30 after undergoing surgery shortly after her diagnosis.

 On Feb.
 27, 2004, she was inducted into the Tennessee Sports Hall of Fame.
 In October 2002, she became a member of the University of Tennessee Lady Vol Hall of Fame in the second class of inductees.
 In June 2001, the Women's Basketball Hall of Fame selected Warlick as one of 10 inductees enshrined into the Hall for the Class of 2001.
 For the hometown girl, who grew up in the Rocky Hill section of Knoxville and graduated from Bearden High School, it was a dream-come-true.